2025 Best Colleges for Public Policy

 • Atlanta, GA

 Professional Outcomes: More than three-quarters of recent grads had already procured employment by the time they were handed their diplomas.
 You will find graduates at every major technology company in the world.
-The median salary reported by that group was $80,000.
-Many remain on campus to earn advanced engineering degrees through Georgia Tech, but the school’s reputation is such that gaining admission into other top programs including MIT, Carnegie Mellon, Berkeley, Stanford, and Caltech.
+Recent employers include Microsoft, Amazon, Google, Capital One, and Apple.
+The median salary of the Class of 2023 was $84,000, with recent grads settling mostly in the Atlanta metro area.
+The next three most popular destinations are San Francisco, New York City, and Washington, DC.

 • Retention Rate: 98%